 Chewy Choc Chip Oat Protein Bars

-Chocolate chip oat bars boosted with protein powder that are chewy, gluten free, no bake and taste like a treat.
+Chocolate chip oat bars boosted with protein powder that are chewy, gluten-free, no-bake, and taste like a treat.

-These Chewy Choc Chip Oat Protein Bars are gluten free, no bake and taste like dessert.
+These Chewy Choc Chip Oat Protein Bars are gluten-free, no-bake, and taste like dessert.
 Made with wholesome ingredients, they make a delicious snack or after dinner treat.
 Plus, they are boosted with protein powder.

 Since these are no-bake oat bars, you can set the mixture in your choice of container.
 I use a loaf tin, then cut the slab into six bars.
 You can also roll the mixture into balls.
 Or make individual portions by pressing the mixture into a silicone muffin tray.

-Do oats contain gluten?
+Do oats contain gluten

 Oats naturally do not contain gluten.
 However, they are often processed on the same equipment as wheat and other grains that contain gluten.
 This means that traces of gluten can sometimes be found on oats.

 In many countries, you can buy gluten-free oats.
-If oats are labelled and marketed as ‘gluten free’, it usually means that they have been processed in a gluten-free facility and show no measurable trace of gluten when tested.
+If oats are labelled and marketed as ‘gluten-free’, it usually means that they have been processed in a gluten-free facility and show no measurable trace of gluten when tested.

 Ingredients for protein bars with oats and chocolate chips arranged in bowls